EvanLin1230/python_stock_analysis/README.md

 # python_stock_analysis
-This is a challenge to know about stock market and coding skill
+This is a challenge to know about stock market and coding skill.
+Writing by Anaconda3 Jupyter Notebook.